 Transmission

-After treatment, finished water is pumped from the JWC Water Treatment Plant via high pressure transmission lines directly to Forest Grove’s or Hillsboro’s distribution systems, or to the Fern Hill Reservoirs.
+After treatment, finished water is pumped from the JWC Water Treatment Plant via high pressure transmission lines directly to the City of Forest Grove or City of Hillsboro’s distribution systems, or to the Fern Hill Reservoirs.

 Learn how Your Water is Transported >